sassansh/Parking-Lot-System/README.md

 ![PHPMyAdmin SQL](/images/phpmyadmin-sql.png)

-11. Congrats you are now ready to browse the website interface.
+11. Congrats you are now ready to browse the website.
 Visit:

    ```https
      http://localhost:8080/